 Many advisers offer a first consultation for free.
 If you’re not sure if you need advice, why not make an appointment to find out what they can do for you?

-Mortgages and most insurance products are not affected.
-However, some mortgage brokers may still charge upfront fees for advice, while others receive a flat rate introducer’s fee from the product provider.
+However, some mortgage brokers might still charge upfront fees for advice, while others receive a flat rate introducer’s fee from the product provider.
 Receiving mortgage advice directly through your lender is usually free.

 Is it cheaper to buy without advice?